Not Business Advice ✍️

 It honestly felt like I took the red pill in the Matrix.

 Every meeting.
 Every performance review.
 Every 1 on 1 with my manager.
-They all seemed meaningless.
+They all felt different.

 I will never forget one day specifically, when my manager asked me what I want to achieve in the future.

-I didn't understand if he meant personally, professionally or specifically within the company, so I asked for an example.
+I wasn't sure if he meant personally, professionally or specifically within the company, so I asked for an example.

 With a smile on his face, as if he was proposing something I could not possibly resist, he told me: